DFE-Digital/get-into-teaching-app/app/views/content/become-a-further-education-teacher.md

 ## What qualifications do you need to teach in further education?

-You don’t always need a prior teaching qualification or an academic degree to start teaching in further education.
+You do not always need a prior teaching qualification or an academic degree to start teaching in further education.

 Many further education training providers offer funded teacher training on the job, so you can start immediately.